Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 For example, consider a case when N=4, A=10 and B=5.
 The first round will consist of two matches and will take 10 minutes to complete.
 Two teams move on to round 2 and the other two get eliminated.
 Then there is a break of 5 minutes.
 The two remaining teams compete in round 2, which lasts 10 more minutes.
 The team that wins is declared the overall winner.
 Thus the total time taken is 10+5+10=25 minutes.

 Can you help the organizers determine how long the event will take to finish?

+Day 39:
+Cyclic Quadrilateral
+You are given the sizes of angles of a simple quadrilateral (in degrees) A, B, C and D, in some order along its perimeter.
+Determine whether the quadrilateral is cyclic.

+Note: A quadrilateral is cyclic if and only if the sum of opposite angles is 180∘.